Higgs Boson Studies at Future Particle Colliders: Summary

 We thank S.~Heinemeyer and collaborators for kindly sharing an updated version of their study of the theory uncertainties in electroweak and Higgs precision observables, whose results were also include in this report.
 We also benefited from helpful discussions with R.~Contino, G.~Durieux, G.F.~Giudice, M.~Kumar, M.~Mangano, M.~McCullough, G.~Panico, A.~Paul, M.E.~Peskin, A.~Pomarol, J.~Reuter, F.~Riva, A.~Shivaji, Y.~Soreq, E.~Vryonidou, A.~Wulzer and X.~Zhao.

-The work of CG and BH was in part funded by the Deutsche Forschungsgemeinschaft under Germany‘s Excellence Strategy – EXC 2121 ``Quantum Universe" – 390833306.
-The work of JDH and FM was partly supported by F.R.S.-FNRS under the ``Excellence of Science – EOS” – be.h project n.
+The work of CG and BH was in part funded by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy--EXC 2121 ``Quantum Universe" --390833306.
+The work of JDH and FM was partly supported by F.R.S.-FNRS under the ``Excellence of Science -- EOS" -- be.h project n.
 30820817.